anders-torp/amazing-co/README.md

 ### Server

-Server is availble at http://localhost:3010 and swagger documentation is found under /docs
+Server is available at http://localhost:3010 and swagger documentation is found under /docs

 ### Database